Pascalpedro/Custodia/README.md

 ---
 ### CONCLUSION!!!
 Through this comprehensive solution, we have addressed the key challenges of modern web application development, by prioritizing security, scalability, and maintainability.
-The Secure and Scalable Flask Microservice project offers a robust and adaptable foundation for building secure, high-performing web services that can keep pace with the ever-evolving digital landscape.
+The `Custodia` project offers a robust and adaptable foundation for building secure, high-performing web services that can keep pace with the ever-evolving digital landscape.

 ## Contribution Guidelines